The ultimate goal setting process: 7 steps to creating better goals

 Evaluation is also critical for adjusting to changes in circumstance.
 For instance, if you’re setting a performance goal at work and your responsibilities change, you may need to amend your goal to fit your new context.
 The 2021 Gartner Goal Setting Employee Survey reports that only 44% of employees update their goals following significant changes in role expectations.
 This can throw off your performance progress and make it difficult to align your efforts with your original objectives.
 But by regularly reviewing your goals and updating them accordingly, you can ensure you are focusing on the right goals and the right work.

 Start setting goals

-The process of setting goals makes you succeed faster and more efficiently.
+The process of setting goals helps you succeed faster.
 It can fuel your ambition and help you achieve tangible results.
 A goal setting process will help you determine how to set goals that are specific, timely, and realistic.

 Start diagramming with Lucidchart today—try it for free!Sign up free

 Sign up to get the latest Lucidchart updates and tips delivered to your inbox once a month.Subscribe to our newsletter

 Lucidchart is the intelligent diagramming application that empowers teams to clarify complexity, align their insights, and build the future—faster.
 With this intuitive, cloud-based solution, everyone can work visually and collaborate in real time while building flowcharts, mockups, UML diagrams, and more.